weld/weld-testing/junit5/README.md

 ##### Adding mock beans

 Sometimes you might need to add a mock for a bean that cannot be part of the test deployment, e.g. the original bean implementation has dependencies which cannot be satisfied in the test environment.
-Very often, it's an ideal use case for mocking libraries, ie. to create a bean instance with the desired behavior.
+Very often, it's an ideal use case for mocking libraries, i.e. to create a bean instance with the desired behavior.
 In this case, there are two options.
-The first option is to add a [producer method](http://docs.jboss.org/cdi/spec/1.2/cdi-spec.html#producer_method) to the test class and add the test class to the deployment.
+The first option is to add a [producer method](https://jakarta.ee/specifications/cdi/3.0/jakarta-cdi-spec-3.0.html#producer_method) or [field](https://jakarta.ee/specifications/cdi/3.0/jakarta-cdi-spec-3.0.html#producer_field) to the test class and add the test class to the deployment.
 The test class will be recognized as a bean and therefore the producer will also be discovered.

 ```java